When it comes to showcasing your business or medical practice, make sure you stand out from the clutter and create something that is Instagrammable.

 Leverage social media for corporate event ideas.
 If you have already chosen an event theme but need more ideas to bring the activation to life, search relevant hashtags on social media.
 For example, search “Corporate Event” on Pinterest, #CorporateEvent on Instagram or the full phrase on Facebook.
 If you are going with a unicorn theme, try searching under #unicornparty and create a mood board of everything you find to pull inspiration from.

 Make it experiential.
 Think about how you can make the event more Instagrammable with user-generated content (UGC).
 Turn the brand activation into an experience that people want to share on social media.
-Add visual elements to make the activation pop, such as a flower wall, a balloon wall or even a colored background to take photos against.
+Add visual elements to make the activation pop, such as a flower wall, a balloon wall, or even a colored background to take photos against.
 Consumers today crave shareable social experiences, so think about how you can create this for them.

 Create a custom hashtag.
-One way to capture photos is to create a custom hashtag that attendees can use on social media.
+One way to capture photos and event content is to create a custom hashtag that attendees can use on social media.
 Be sure to make the hashtag visible with signage at the event.
 You can follow the hashtag on Instagram to keep up with all of the tagged images so people can view the images post-event.

 Think visually.
 Sometimes the greatest ideas come from visual elements that are trending in pop culture.
-For example, we recently did an activation for Crowne Plaza White Plains for ‘Best of Westchester,’ which included a pop-up bar and over 3,000 unicorn drink floaties.
+For example, we recently did a brand activation for Crowne Plaza White Plains for Westchester Magazine’s ‘Best of Westchester,’ which included a pop-up bar and over 3,000 unicorn drink floaties.
 We promoted the drink floaties on social media before the event and during the event.
-Everyone wanted photos with the unicorn floaties and they were the hit of the event!
+Everyone wanted photos with the unicorn floaties and they were the hit of the event.
 Plus, people kept them after the event for pool parties, which was an added bonus!
 Think about how you can create a branded visual item that people will want to put on their own Instagram feed, and that they will want to keep long after the event has ended.

 Don’t forget the swag.
 The best part of any PR event is always the swag bag.
 You can create custom swag bags and include branded items with the name/details of the event.
 For example, if you are planning a corporate event, you can give guests custom branded cookies with your logo.

-Last but not least, don’t forget to invest in a good photographer!
+Last but not least, don’t forget to invest in a good photographer.

-Do not make the mistake of spending money on swag and branded activations and forgetting to photograph all of your hard work.
+Do not make the mistake of spending money on swag and brand activations and forgetting to photograph all of your hard work.
 These branded assets can be leveraged long-term for other press and marketing materials if you capture them on camera.

-If you want to compete in a saturated Instagram market, you need a high volume of fresh content, which comes in the form of branded images.
+PR Tip: If you want to compete in a saturated Instagram market, you need a high volume of fresh content, which comes in the form of branded images.